kpobb1989/OllamaClientLibrary/README.md

     Host = "http://localhost:11434", // default host is http://localhost:11434
     Model = "llama3.2:latest", // default model is "deepseek-r1".
 Make sure this model is available in your Ollama installation.
     Temperature = Temperature.DataCleaningOrAnalysis, // default is Temperature.GeneralConversationOrTranslation
-    ApiKey = "your-api" // optional, by default it is null });
+    ApiKey = "your-api-key" // optional, by default it is null });
 ```
 - Create DTO objects